elimination communication

 As a parent you can wait for your baby to develop their own gestures, or encourage them to use specific ones.

-ec babies supports three pathways for gesture encouragement: classic, signing and tipper.
+ec babies supports two pathways for gesture encouragement; classic, or signing.

 App